 })

-This method takes two parameters: an instance of DataEventType and a closure.
+This method takes two parameters: an instance of

-The event type specifies what event you want to listen for.
-The code listens for a .value event type, which in turn listens for all types of changes to the data in your Firebase database—add, removed, and changed.
+event type, which in turn listens for all types of changes to the data in your Firebase database—add, removed, and changed.

 When the change occurs, the database updates the app with the most recent data.

-The app is notified of the change via the closure, which is passed an instance of DataSnapshot.
+.
 The snapshot, as its name suggests, represents the data at that specific moment in time.
-To access the data in the snapshot, you use the value property.
+To access the data in the snapshot, you use the value

 Build and run and you’ll see list items logged to the console as they’re added: